Jeff Fenech to donate his post-boxing brain to science

 Dr Mobbs said the research was trying to establish the links between CTE and some of the symptoms.

-“A person, for example, may have issues with their short-term memory in particular, their judgement, their vision and balance,” she said.
+“A person, for example, may have issues with their short-term memory in particular, their judgment, their vision and balance,” she said.

 “We really need further work in this field to understand what those culprit proteins are, that may contribute to chronic traumatic encephalopathy.”